raymondmwaura-osdev/Linux-CLI/commands/00_templates/command_introduction.md

 Deliver a high-level operational summary of what the command enables within a Linux environment.
 Articulate the core business value of the command’s functionality and its strategic relevance in systems operations.

 Outline the primary purpose of the command and the scenarios in which it is typically deployed.
-Frame the command’s role within the broader Unix philosophy and workflow orchestration.

 ---